Arnold Sommerfeld: Munich

 For a list of students, please see the list organized by type.
 Four of Sommerfeld's doctoral students, Werner Heisenberg, Wolfgang Pauli, Peter Debye and Hans Bethe, went on to win Nobel Prizes, while others, most notably, Walter Heitler, Rudolf Peierls, Karl Bechert, Hermann Brück, Paul Peter Ewald, Eugene Feenberg, Herbert Fröhlich, Erwin Fues, Ernst Guillemin, Helmut Hönl, Ludwig Hopf, Adolf Kratzer, Otto Laporte, Wilhelm Lenz, Karl Meissner, Rudolf Seeliger, Ernst C. Stückelberg, Heinrich Welker, Gregor Wentzel, Alfred Landé and Léon Brillouin, became famous in their own right.
 Three of Sommerfeld's postdoctoral supervisees, Linus Pauling, Isidor I. Rabi and Max von Laue, won Nobel Prizes, and ten others, William Allis, Edward Condon, Carl Eckart, Edwin C. Kemble, William V. Houston, Karl Herzfeld, Walther Kossel, Philip M. Morse, Howard Robertson and Wojciech Rubinowicz, went on to become famous in their own right.
-Walter Rogowski, an undergraduate student of Sommerfeld at RWTH Aachen, also went on to become famous in his own right.
+Walter Rogowski, an undergraduate student of Sommerfeld at Technische Hochschule Aachen, also went on to become famous in his own right.
 Max Born believed Sommerfeld's abilities included the "discovery and development of talents".
 Albert Einstein told Sommerfeld: "What I especially admire about you is that you have, as it were, pounded out of the soil such a large number of young talents."
 Sommerfeld's style as a professor and institute director did not put distance between him and his colleagues and students.
 He invited collaboration from them, and their ideas often influenced his own views in physics.
 He entertained them in his home and met with them in cafes before and after seminars and colloquia.
 Sommerfeld owned an alpine ski hut to which students were often invited for discussions of physics as demanding as the sport.

 While at Munich, Sommerfeld came in contact with the special theory of relativity by Albert Einstein, which was not yet widely accepted.
 His mathematical contributions to the theory helped its acceptance by the skeptics.
 In 1914 he worked with Léon Brillouin on the propagation of electromagnetic waves in dispersive media.
 He became one of the founders of quantum mechanics; some of his contributions included co-discovery of the Sommerfeld–Wilson quantization rules (1915), a generalization of Bohr's atomic model, introduction of the Sommerfeld fine-structure constant (1916), co-discovery with Walther Kossel of the Sommerfeld–Kossel displacement law (1919), and publishing Atombau und Spektrallinien (1919), which became the "bible" of atomic theory for the new generation of physicists who developed atomic and quantum physics.
 The book underwent 4 editions from 1919 to 1924, to incorporate the latest advances in quantum mechanics, before splitting into two volumes.